Techtonica/curriculum/_projects/recipe-page/phase-2-css-prompt.md

 ### Starter Code
-There is no starter code for this lab exercise.
+You'll be building on the HTML code you completed in Phase 1 of this project.

 ### Lab Exercise